CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 One of the biggest downsides of ELEMNT bike computers is that they take ages to load the route.

-Summit Climbing is an unfinished feature that should be similar to Garmin’s ClimbPro or Hammerhead’s CLIMBER.
+Free Summit is a feature similar to Garmin’s ClimbPro or Hammerhead’s CLIMBER.
+I compared them all in this article.

 Wahoo SYSTM Integration